futuretap/InAppSettingsKit/README.md

 Then you can display the InAppSettingsKit view controller using a navigation push, as a modal view controller or in a separate tab of a TabBar based application.
 The sample app demonstrates all three ways to integrate InAppSettingsKit.

+You may need to make two changes to your project to get it to compile:

+1. Add `MessageUI.framework` and
+2. Enable ARC for the IASK files.

+Both changes can be made by finding your target and navigating to the Build Phases tab.

+`MessageUI.framework` is needed for `MFMailComposeViewController` and can be added in the "Link Binary With Libraries" Section.
+Use the + icon.

+To enable ARC select all IASK* source files in the "Compile Sources" section, press Enter, insert `-fobjc-arc` and then "Done".

 App Integration
 ===============

-In order to start using the `InAppSettings` you must:
+In order to start using IASK you must:

-- Add `Settings.bundle` to your project (`File` -> `Add File` -> `Settings bundle`)
-- Go and edit `Root.plist` with your settings.
-It's fairly self-documenting to start from.
+- Add `Settings.bundle` to your project (`File` -> `Add File` -> `Settings bundle`) and edit `Root.plist` with your settings (see Apple's documentation on the [Schema File Root Content](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html)).
 Read on to get insight into more advanced uses.

 Further integration depends on how your app is structured.